NickiShaw/Fiji_Organelle_Identifier/README.md

 Download the [Organelle_Finder](https://github.com/NickiShaw/Fiji_Organelle_Identifier/tree/main/Organelle_Finder) folder, then move the entire folder into the plugins folder.
 The path you are looking for should look like: `C:\Users\name\Fiji.app\plugins`.

-Restart Fiji, now the "Organelle_Finder" should be located in the plugins dropdown in the menu (scroll to the bottom section of Plugins).
+Restart Fiji, now the "Organelle_Finder" should be located in the plugins dropdown in the menu.
+In the Fiji menu go to Plugins > Organelle_Finder and select `OrganelleFinder Initialize`, this will run an initialization which will point the scripts to the location of the 'Organelle_Finder' folder you created.
+If the folder cannot be located automatically, you will have to navigate to the 'Organelle_Finder' folder in the popup window (example shown below).

 You must have an image open for the program to run, the program automatically takes the top-most image available (i.e. the most recently clicked-on image).